syncfusion-content/blazor-docs/blazor/accumulation-chart/legend.md

 ![Paging for Legend in Blazor Accumulation Chart](images/legend/blazor-accumulation-chart-legend-paging.png)

-### Legend Paging Customization
+### Paging Customization

-The Legend Page number Arrow Size can be customized by using ArrowSize API and the page number can be cutomized using TextStyle.
+The legend paging arrow elements can be customized by using the ArrowSize property in the AccumulationChartLegendPageSettings, and the page numbers can be customized using AccumulationChartLegendPageSettingsTextStyle.

 ```cshtml